sergiopolog/prom-espresso-converter/README.md

 but more types could be freely suppoted by adding a new Device class into the proper package with PROM features.

-Output file will contain a truth tables of all combinations of inputs and their related outputs, in espresso file format.
+Output file will contain a truth table of all combinations of inputs and their related outputs, in espresso file format.